-- (1) Member of the Audit Committee. - (2) Member of the Compensation and Corporate Governance Committee. - (3) Member of the Project Development Committee - (4) This amount does not include the 6,045,861 Common Shares held by GSFC.
+- (1) Member of the Audit Committee.
+Mr. Rowan was appointed as an interim member of the Audit Committee effective as of March 22, 2019 in accordance with the exemption under section 3.5 of NI 52-110 and will be replaced as a member of the Audit Committee no later than the 2019 annual and special meeting of the shareholders. - (2) Member of the Compensation and Corporate Governance Committee. - (3) This amount does not include the 16,334,558 Common Shares held by GSFC.